-Jason Magabo Perez writes, performs and teaches.
-Perez is the author of two hybrid collections of poems, fictions and essays: a chapbook, Phenomenology of Superhero (Red Bird Chapbooks, 2016), and a full-length debut book, This is for the mostless.
-(WordTech Editions, Forthcoming 2017).
-Perez’s writing has also appeared or is forthcoming in Witness, TAYO, Eleven Eleven, Mission at Tenth, Vitriol and The Feminist Wire.
-Perez wrote, developed and performed two live multimedia performance-theatre works: The Passion of El Hulk Hogancito (2009) and You Will Gonna Go Crazy (2011), the latter of which was commissioned by Kularts, funded by a Challenge America Grant from the National Endowment for the Arts, and staged as a work-in-progress at the Bayanihan Community Center in San Francisco.
-Formerly a featured artist at the New Americans Museum and community scholar-in-residence at the San Diego Public Library, Perez has performed, lectured and led and convened dialogues, panels and workshops at various public libraries, community centers, and K-12, college and university classrooms.
-Additionally, Perez has staged and performed his work at notable venues such as the National Asian American Theater Festival, International Conference of the Philippines, Yerba Buena Center for the Arts, Asian Art Museum, Festival of Philippine Arts and Culture, and La Jolla Playhouse.
-For nearly a decade, Perez taught writing, performance and ethnic studies at several college and university campuses in San Diego.
-Perez holds an M.F.A. in Writing and Consciousness from New College of California, is an alumnus of the Voices of Our Nation Arts Foundation (VONA) Writing Workshops for Writers of Color, and holds a dual Ph.D. in Communication and Ethnic Studies from University of California, San Diego.
-Currently, Perez is an Assistant Professor of English at California State University, San Bernardino.
+Dr. Jason Magabo Perez writes, performs, and teaches.
+Perez is the author of two hybrid collections of poetry and prose: a chapbook, Phenomenology of Superhero (Red Bird Chapbooks, 2016), and a full-length debut book, This is for the mostless (WordTech Editions, 2017).
+Perez’s writing has appeared in Witness, TAYO, Eleven Eleven, Mission at Tenth, vitriol, and The Feminist Wire.
+Perez’s body of work also includes three live multimedia theatre and performance works: The Passion of El Hulk Hogancito (2009), You Will Gonna Go Crazy (2011), which was commissioned by Kularts, Inc. and funded by a Challenge America Grant from the National Endowment for the Arts, and Blue Bin Improvisations (2018), which was commissioned and presented by MexiCali Biennial and Los Angeles Contemporary Exhibitions, and an independently produced spoken word hip hop album titled Yesterday Mourning (2003).
+A founding member of the Freedom Writers Spoken Word Collective, formerly a featured artist at the New Americans Museum and community scholar-in-residence at the San Diego Public Library, Perez has, over the past 15 years, performed, lectured, and led and convened dialogues, panels, and workshops in public libraries, community centers, and K-12, college, and university classrooms.
+Additionally, Perez has performed at notable venues such as the National Asian American Theater Festival, International Conference of the Philippines, Yerba Buena Center for the Arts, Asian Art Museum, International Hotel Manilatown Center, San Francisco Public Library, Festival of Philippine Arts and Culture, Galoka, and La Jolla Playhouse.
+For nearly a decade, Perez taught writing, performance, and ethnic studies at several college and university campuses throughout San Diego.
+An alumnus of the VONA Writing Workshops for Writers of Color, Perez holds a B.A. in Political Science from University of California, San Diego, an M.F.A. in Writing and Consciousness from New College of California, and a dual Ph.D. in Communication and Ethnic Studies from University of California, San Diego.
+Currently, Perez is an Assistant Professor of English/Creative Writing at California State University, San Bernardino.